-“All beautiful things have an end”.
-It’s an unfortunate reality that every pet owner will have to deal with at some point.
-When your cat is in her final days, it’s only natural that you start looking for ways to provide her with some comfort in the last days or weeks.
-But how do you comfort a dying a cat?
+An unfortunate reality that every pet owner will have to deal with at some point, is that all things have an end.
+When your cat is in her final days, it’s only natural that you start looking for ways to provide her with some comfort in those last few days or weeks.
+But what to do when your cat is dying?

 A trip to the vet